This article, by First Ascent Ventures, is the first in a series that will outline emerging trends across the Privacy and Security space.

 We would encourage both startups and larger organizations to reflect on these four emerging trends in the privacy and security space and examine their own capabilities to address these concerns.
 First Ascent Ventures is confident that while these issues arose because of the massive work from home movement caused by COVID-19, enterprises will continue to keep privacy and security top of mind even after the world returns to normalcy (i.e. back to the office).

-First Ascent Ventures is dedicated to working with companies and/or investors addressing these gaps in enterprise privacy.
-We hope to contribute and ensure that the next-generation of enterprise security is one that actively prepares companies for the future privacy challenges that lie ahead, rather than reacting after it is too late.
+First Ascent Ventures is dedicated to working with companies and/or investors to address these gaps in enterprise privacy.
+We hope to contribute and ensure that the next generation of enterprise security is one that actively prepares companies for the future privacy challenges that lie ahead, rather than reacting after it is too late.

 Please reach out to Noah@firstascent.vc to collaborate with us.

 First Ascent Ventures — Who We Are And Behind the Name

 Makalu as seen from the Summit of Everest.